RyanGoslingSatanicMaster/Table/README.md

 4. <strong>Lesson notifications</strong>

-<strong>About Development</strong>
+## About Development

 Project was created using Clean Architecture.
+So application can easly scaled, for example become universal.
 During development, I used the following technologies:
 1. Dependency Injection implemented using Dagger2.
 2. RESTful requests provided by Retrofit2.